Adaptive $Q$-Aid for Conditional Supervised Learning in Offline Reinforcement Learning: Q -Aided Conditional Supervised Learning

-and $R(\tau)$ is the return of the entire trajectory $\tau$ containing the sub-trajectory $\tau_{t:t+K-1}$.
-Note that $R(\tau)$ differs from RTG $\hat{R}_t$ which is the sum of future rewards after timestep $t$ and decreases as timestep $t$ goes, thereby failing to accurately represent the trajectory's optimality.
-We describe the details of the VCS weight $w(R(\tau))$ and the policy update with the loss function in Appendix \ref{appx: actor training} and present our full algorithm's pseudocode in Appendix \ref{appendix: pseudocode}.
+Our new loss function enables adaptive learning strategies depending on the trajectory's quality to which the subtrajectory belongs.
+For optimal trajectories, action selection follows RCSL.
+On the other hand, for suboptimal trajectories $\tau$ with $R(\tau) < R^*$, the $Q$-aid term kicks in and its impact increases as $R(\tau)$ decreases.
+We describe the details of the QCS weight $w(R(\tau))$ and the policy update with the loss function in Appendix \ref{appx: actor training} and our full algorithm's pseudocode in Appendix \ref{appendix: pseudocode}.

-Our new objective function enables different learning strategies depending on the quality of the trajectory that includes the sub-trajectory.
-When it belongs to an optimal trajectory, action selection follows RCSL.
-When it belongs to a sub-optimal trajectory $\tau$ with $R(\tau) < R^*$, on the other hand, the $Q$-value aid term kicks in and its impact becomes stronger as $R(\tau)$ becomes lower.
-Note that as $R(\tau)$ decreases, in-sample action diversity increases, OMRR decreases and the $Q$-function estimation becomes more accurate, as desired.